 The Authority administers a single employer defined contribution plan, which covers certain employees of the Authority.
-The Board of Director's approved and adopted this plan on January 1, 1971, and they have the Authority to make any subsequent amendments.
+The Board of Director's approved and adopted this plan on January 1, 1971, and they have the authority to make any subsequent amendments.

-CHEFA maintains a defined contribution money purchase plan (the "Plan") covering all employees with three months of continuous service and 1,000 anticipated hours of service annually.
-The Plan is administered by CHEFA and can be amended by the trustees of the Plan.
+CHEFA maintains a defined contribution money purchase plan, the State of Connecticut Health & Educational Facilities Authority Money Purchase Pension Plan (the "Plan"), covering all employees with three months of continuous service and 1,000 anticipated hours of service annually.
+The Plan is administered by CHEFA and can be amended by designated authorized officers.
 CHEFA and CHESLA contribute annually to the Plan an amount equal to 10% of each qualified employee's annual salary.
-For the year ended June 30, 2018, there were no forfeitures and retirement plan expense was \$218.
+Forfeitures may be used to pay plan expenses.
+Any forfeitures left after paying plan expenses are used to offset future contributions.
+For the year ended June 30, 2019, there were no forfeitures and retirement plan expense was \$245.

-There were 21 employees covered under the Plan.
+There were 20 employees covered under the Plan.
 All employees can participate in the Plan after three months of service.
 A participant's employer contribution account fully vests after four years of service.
 At age 65, participants are entitled to begin receiving benefits based upon the option selected.